 There is an Honors-only Orientation in late May.
 If you’re selected for the Honors College, you will be notified of the dates once they are set.
 We understand that not all students will be able to attend this session, so you may attend whichever Orientation session works best with your summer plans.
 No matter the orientation session, you will still have the opportunity to meet with the Honors College.

-Freshman Honors students may participate in the Honors College Living-Learning Community (LLC), which will be located in Minor Hall.
+Freshman Honors students may participate in the Honors College Living-Learning Community (LLC), which will be located in RC South.
 Spaces in the Honors College LLC are first-come, first-served.
 Freshman Honors students will be able to choose from spaces in the LLC, if available, as well as spaces in traditional halls.
-Honors students not required to live in the Honors College LLC.
+Honors students are not required to live in the Honors College LLC.
 Those who do choose to live in the LLC must have roommates who are also freshman Honors students.
-For more information, please visit the student housing website: http://studenthousing.olemiss.edu/communities/honors-college-llc/.
+For more information, please visit the student housing website.

 As decisions are made by a committee and reviewed by the Dean before being submitted, there is no appeals process for admissions decisions.

 If we are unable to admit a student into the freshman class, they can pursue the Provost Scholars program if they have at least a 26 ACT and a 3.25 high school GPA.
-Additionally, we encourage the Provost Scholars to apply for admission to the Honors College through our Junior Entry program, once they have acquired 45 credit hours and a 3.50, or better, GPA.
+Additionally, we encourage the Provost Scholars to apply for admission to the Honors College through our Honors Scholars Program, once they have acquired 45 credit hours and a 3.50, or better, GPA.

 Students who are waitlisted for admission to the Honors College will be notified via telephone after May 1st if we are able to admit them for the fall semester.
 Please understand that we will not give notice to students until we are able to determine space availability and students could find out any time over the summer if we are able to accept them.

 Students who apply by the Early-Action deadline of November 1 will be notified of their Honors College admissions status by December 20.
-Students applying between November and January 5 will be notified of their admissions status by late February or early March.
+Students applying between November and January 10 will be notified of their admissions status by early March.